realabdulkhaliq/Prompting-Guide-for-Agentic-AI/ChatGPT-5 Prompts.md

 5️⃣ Startup roadmap from idea to $10k revenue

 Prompt: Be my startup mentor.
 I have this idea: {idea).
 Help me refine it, validate the market, uncover monetization options, and outline a roadmap from MVP to first $10k in revenue.

+6️⃣ Learn hard topics like you're 10 and actually remember them

+Prompt: Teach me {any complex skill or topic} like I'm 10 years old.
+Use simple language, metaphors, and examples.
+After each explanation, quiz me to check my understanding and reinforce learning.